Pickleball Scoring Rules

 You use the same strategies for serving and keeping score except that when a ‘side out’ is called which means the player loses their serve, the ball goes to the opponent.

-When keeping score playing singles, if the opponent’s score is even, the player serves from the right side.
-If their score is odd, they serve from the left side of the court.
+When keeping score playing singles, if the opponent’s score is an even number, the player serves from the right side.
+If their score is an odd number, they serve from the left side of the court.

 The player serving still needs to say the score before serving but it’s a series of 2 numbers, not 3 numbers.
 Let’s assume the serving team has 5 points and the opposing team has 8 points.
 The server will say 5 – 8.